niranjanbala/remoteinbound.com/PWA_TESTING_RESULTS.md

-# PWA Testing Results - RemoteInbound
+# PWA Testing Results - Remote Inbound

 ## ✅ **PWA Implementation Successfully Completed**

 ### **🎯 Test Results Summary**
 All PWA functionality has been successfully implemented and tested.
-The RemoteInbound application is now a fully functional Progressive Web App with comprehensive offline capabilities.
+The Remote Inbound application is now a fully functional Progressive Web App with comprehensive offline capabilities.

 ---